 Exposition Metro Line Construction Authority Currently assisting Expo with acquiring commercially developed properties in Santa Monica necessary for future terminal stations for Phase II of the Project, along with securing easements for street widenings and utility relocations.

 San Diego Association of Governments Currently representing SANDAG with project planning, environmental approval, and right of way acquisitions for the Mid-Coast Corridor Transit Project, the Sorrento Valley Double Track Project, the South Bay BRT Project, and the Inland Rail Trails Project.

 Los Angeles County Metropolitan Transportation Authority Currently assisting MTA with acquiring property necessary for the LAX/Crenshaw Transit Corridor Project and the Westside Subway Extension (Purple Line).

-SANBAG Currently representing SANBAG with acquiring portions of 150+ properties for the sbX E-Street Corridor Bus Rapid Transit Project, a 15.7-mile bus rapid transit line in the Inland Empire.
+SANBAG Represented SANBAG with acquiring portions of 150+ properties for the sbX E-Street Corridor Bus Rapid Transit Project, a 15.7-mile bus rapid transit line in the Inland Empire.
 Mr. Kuhn was able to secure possession of the entire right of way on an incredibly ambitious schedule to ensure the project secured necessary FTA funding.
 Mr. Kuhn also ensured all property rights were obtained under project budget.

 Expo Construction Authority v.
 Patchett Represented Expo in a condemnation action to acquire property at the Bergamot Station Art Center in Santa Monica.
 Mr. Kuhn was able to secure early and favorable settlements with all but one defendant who operated an art gallery at the property and valued his damages at over $10.1 million, plus costs, interest and attorneys' fees.
 Mr. Kuhn served as lead trial attorney, successfully arguing a legal issues motion and motions in limine to exclude the business' real estate, goodwill, and inventory experts which eviscerated the business' claims.
 The parties thereafter settled the case for $125,000 -- less than 1% of the business' claim.